November 2, 2020

 A Planned Reprint of a Popular Book on Louis Kahn Brings His Drawings within Reach

-Out of print for decades, a copy of "The Notebooks and Drawings of Louis I. Kahn" will be crowdfunded to give a new generation access to the architect's genius.
+Out of print for decades, the new reprint is being crowdfunded to give a new generation access to the architect’s genius.

 There are plenty of books about the buildings of late American architect Louis I. Kahn, including those he authored.
 But his drawings hold a special fascination for his peers and fans, which explains why the blog Designers and Books is launching a Kickstarter to fund the reissue of one 1962 compilation of his sketches, which has been out of print for decades.
 Titled “The Notebooks and Drawings of Louis I. Kahn,” the reprint is slated for release in 2021.
 Bundled with a reader’s guide to additional information about Kahn and the original book, the copy will give a new generation access to drawings and handwritten notes preserved in the University of Pennsylvania Architectural Archives.
 The 46-year-old volume is also one the architect and his family approved: “[It] was the first book devoted to my father’s art, and he loved it,” says Kahn’s son Nathaniel.